RichterLab/NTLP-wavy/README.md

 You can use the copyRun script to create new runs based on the files and parameters of an old run.
 The script automatically updates locations in params.in and the job name in les.run.
-The command syntax is ``` ./copyRun oldRun newRun ``` For example, to start setting up your first run, try:
+The command syntax is ``` ./copyRun oldRun newRun -param1 value -param2 value -paramN value ```.
+For example, to create a new run based on ExRun_Mono, but change the number of particles and the number of time steps:

 ---
-./copyRun ExRun_Mono run1
+./copyRun ExRun_Mono run1 -tnumpart 9e6 -itmax 100000

 ---